pluralsight/guides/draft/devops/using-mysql-docker-for-development/article.md

 mysql -uroot -p$MYSQL_ROOT_PASSWORD

 ```
 As we are defining the mysql root password in the environment variable `MYSQL_ROOT_PASSWORD` the script uses this to log into the mysql shell using root credentials.
+This script is mounted on `/root/mysql.sh` and is executed by the `Makefile` command `shell`.